 You do need a food processor to make this recipe, but otherwise, it’s incredibly easy.

-And it can help the kids stay hydrated, as an extra bonus, and can be a nice alternative to serving fresh watermelon to the kids.
+And it works as a hydrating food for kids, as an extra bonus, and can be a nice alternative to serving fresh watermelon to the kids.

 Ingredients You Need